top of page

-THAI MASSAGE PROGRAM
+THAI MASSAGE FREQUENTLY ASKED QUESTIONS

-*Students who are currently enrolled in massage school and have completed at least 50% of their program are allowed to attend our intro courses by contacting us and receiving permission prior to signing up.
+*Students who are currently enrolled in massage school and have completed at least 50% of their program are allowed to attend our intro courses by contacting us and receiving permission prior to signing up..

 If you are confident in your ability to sit, kneel, lunge and move around on the floor then we recommend starting with any one of our weekend immersions, power weekends and one day courses on the mat.
 These courses provide CE credit for licensure renewal and a great introduction to mat-based bodywork while giving LMTs usable techniques that can be practiced and used right away.

-If you are not confident in your ability to move around on the floor, do not want to work on the floor or do not have clients able to receive on the floor then we recommend starting with any of our Table Thai courses.
+If you are not confident in your ability to move around on the floor, do not want to work on the floor or do not have clients able to receive on the floor then we recommend starting with any of our Table Thai CE courses.
 All Table Thai courses are beginner-friendly unless otherwise specified and can be taken at any time, in any order.
 Table Thai courses provide CE credit and new techniques that can be integrated in to your current table massage practice.

 The general rule we follow is that students will need to practice the same amount of hours AFTER class as the amount of time spent IN class.
 So if the CE Weekend Immersion course you take is 21CE then you'll need at least 21 hours of practice after class to really polish up your new skills.